 This Spiced Rum Cake is made from scratch!
-And is moist and buttery and topped with a simple rum glaze sure to be the topper to any special occasion!
+And is moist and buttery and topped with a simple rum glaze sure to be the topper for any special occasion!

 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.

 Words can't even describe how delicious this spiced rum cake is.
 It is without a doubt one of my most requested holiday desserts with my Pumpkin Roll and New York Cheesecake.
-This cake is super, super moist.
-Soaked in butter rum syrup...YUM!
+This cake is super, super moist, soaked in butter rum syrup...YUM!
 It is even better if you serve it the next day like this pecan upside down cake.

 Why this recipe works